Cotswolds Lease Extension - Free Consultation

 Why you should commence your Cotswolds lease extension today:

-A Cotswolds leasehold property depreciates with the years remaining on the lease.
+A Cotswolds lease depreciates with the years remaining on the lease.

 Lender Requirement

-Using our service gives you better control over the value of your Cotswolds leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
+Using our service gives you better control over the value of your Cotswolds leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
 The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Cotswolds case: